dheemanthm2004/DheeSpace./README.md

 ### 🤖 AI Chat to Doc

-- Markdown content of doc is sent to OpenAI (via `chatToDocument.js`)
+- Markdown content of doc is sent to Gemini (via `chatToDocument.js`)
 - Response is parsed + displayed in chat window with Markdown support

 ### 🌐 Temporary Room Mode